franklintendo/homework-6-weather-dashboard/README.md

   * Humidity

-* Uses `localStorage` to store any persistent data (loads last searched city forecast on page load and search history).
+* Uses `localStorage` to bring up last searched city forecast and search history on page load).

 <a href="https://franklintendo.github.io/homework-6-weather-dashboard/" target="_blank">Click here</a> to view the project.